Skip to content

 • Skin and hair care: Omega-3 fatty acids provide skin and hair with moisture and elasticity.

-Promote conversion into long-chain omega-3 fatty acids
+Promote the conversion into long-chain omega-3 fatty acids

-The human body can convert ALA into the long-chain eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-However, the efficiency of this conversion varies from person to person.
-In particular, a high intake of omega-6 fatty acids, such as those found in sunflower and corn oil, can inhibit conversion.
-This is because omega-3 and omega-6 fatty acids require the same enzymes to metabolize them, with the former often being disadvantaged.
+The human body can convert ALA into long-chain eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)However, the efficiency of this conversion varies from person to person.
+In particular, a high intake of omega-6 fatty acids, such as those found in sunflower and corn oil, inhibit the conversionThis is because omega-3 and omega-6 fatty acids require the same enzymes for their metabolism, with the former often at a disadvantage.

-Sources of Omega-3 fatty acids
+sources of omega-3 fatty acids

 Animal sources